jinal291999/WeatherAPI-Application/README.md

 - The user will see two city buttons, each with the name of a city: Toronto, and a second city of your choosing.
 - Clicking on one of the buttons will reveal the hidden output section.
 - This section will provide the current weather data for the selected city by using
 - AJAX to fetch the OpenWeatherMap Current Weather Data API.
-Output to the
 # Appropriate areas of the webpage will be:
 -  The name of the selected city
 -  The current temperature (in Celsius, with text to indicate °C)